avr-llvm/llvm/README.md

 As the project is still very much in development, it is likely that you will encounter bugs.
 If you think you've found one, submit an issue - we're aiming for AVR-LLVM to eventually be a production-quality compiler backend, so bugs will not be tolerated.

+See `AVR_SUPPORT.md` for a list of supported instructions.

 ## Development
 Take a look at the issues page for goals and bugs that currently exist.
 Pull requests are very welcome!